ARP Odyssey: Odyssey Mk III (Model 2820-2823)

 Odyssey Mk III was introduced in 1978, with a redesigned chassis and orange-on-black color scheme consistent with other contemporary ARP instruments.
 The Mk III featured ARP's new four-pole "4075" filter, and have an unbalanced XLR output in addition to unbalanced 1/4" outputs.
 The rotary knob-controlled pitch bend featured on the Mk I and Mk II models was replaced by proportional pitch control (PPC), which utilized 3 pressure-sensitive buttons to control bend up, bend down, and vibrato.
 ARP included PPC on other instruments, and also offered a kit to add PPC to earlier Odyssey synthesizers.

 Production of the Odyssey Mk III ceased when ARP Instruments declared bankruptcy in 1981.

 Software emulations

 In 2002, GForce Software released Oddity, a software synthesizer version of the ARP Odyssey, with additional features like a sub oscillator and increased modulation options offered by X-LFO and X-ADSR.

 On Nov 1, 2016 Korg announced the ARP ODYSSEi app for iOS.

+UVI released the HX-Oddy in July of 2024, which included the addition of two layers of hardware-based wavetables and physically-modeled filters.
+This sample-based recreation of the ARP Odyssey MkI features over 13,000 samples and offers in-depth sample manipulation and modulation.